-- Vaccines for use in high-risk populations for infectious disease targets for which there are significant needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise; and - Gene-based delivery of therapeutic proteins, such as angiogenic growth factors, for treatment of cardiovascular diseases.
+- · Vaccines for use in high-risk populations for infectious disease targets for which there are significant needs; - Vaccines for general pediatric, adolescent and adult populations for infectious disease applications; - · Cancer vaccines or immunotherapies which complement our existing programs and core expertise; and - Gene-based delivery of therapeutic proteins, such as angiogenic growth factors, for treatment of cardiovascular diseases.

-We currently have five active independent clinical and preclinical development programs in the areas of infectious disease and cancer including:
+We currently have three active independent clinical and preclinical development programs in the areas of infectious disease and cancer including:

-- A fully enrolled Phase 3 clinical trial using our Allovectin® immunotherapeutic in patients with metastatic melanoma which has been funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A recently completed Phase 2 clinical trial using TransVaxTM, our cytomegalovirus, or CMV, therapeutic DNA vaccine, in patients undergoing hematopoietic cell transplants.
-Preparation for a Phase 3 trial is ongoing; - An ongoing Phase 1 clinical trial using our H1N1 pandemic influenza DNA vaccine formulated with our proprietary Vaxfectin adjuvant; - A completed preclinical program using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin adjuvant to prevent CMV infection before and during pregnancy; and - A preclinical program with therapeutic and prophylactic vaccines for herpes simplex virus 2 formulated with our proprietary Vaxfectin adjuvant.
+- A fully enrolled ongoing Phase 3 clinical trial using our Allovectin® immunotherapeutic in patients with metastatic melanoma which has been funded, up to certain limits, by AnGes MG, Inc., or AnGes, through cash payments and equity investments under a research and development agreement; - A completed preclinical program, with an allowed IND, using our CyMVectinTM prophylactic vaccine formulated with our proprietary Vaxfectin adjuvant to prevent CMV infection before and during pregnancy; and - A preclinical program with therapeutic and prophylactic vaccines for HSV-2 formulated with our proprietary Vaxfectin adjuvant.